A Rainbow in Deep Network Black Boxes: Numerical results

 The bottom row of \Cref{fig:sgd_dynamics} illustrates more directly the evolution of individual neurons during training.
 Although each neuron of $W_j(t)$ is described by a $d_{j-1}$-dimensional weight vector, it can be projected along two principal directions to obtain a two-dimensional picture.
 We then visualize the trajectories of each neuron projected in this plane.
 The trajectories are almost straight lines, as the learning dynamics only amplify variance along the principal directions while preserving the relative positions of the neurons.
 Projections on principal components of higher ranks give a more static picture as the amplification along these directions is smaller.

 A large literature has characterized properties of SGD training dynamics.
 Several works have observed that dynamics are linearized after a few epochs \citep{fort-cho-geras-break-even-point-hessian-loss,leclerc-mardy-two-regimes-of-training}, so that the weights remain in the same linearly connected basin thereafter \citep{frankle-carbin-child-spawning-linear-barrier}.
 It has also been shown that the empirical neural tangent kernel evolves mostly during this short initial phase \citep{fort-ganguli-ntk-rapid-evolution} and aligns itself with discriminative directions \citep{baratin-lajoie-vincent-lacoste-julien-ntk-alignment-amplification,atanasov-bordelon-pehlevan-kernel-alignment-amplification}.
 Our results indicate that this change in the neural tangent kernel is due to the large amplification of the neuron weights along the principal axes of $\hat C_j$, which happen early during training.
-The observation that neural network weights have a low-rank departure from initialization has been made in the lazy regime by \citet{thamm-staats-rosenow-rmt-weights-spectra}, for linear RNNs by \citet{schuessler-dubreuil-ostojic-low-rank-rnn}, and for large language-model adaptation by \citet{hu-allen-zhu-low-rank-adaptation}.
+The observation that neural network weights have a low-rank departure from initialization has been made in connection with eigenvectors of the loss Hessian by \citet{gur-ari-sgd-tiny-subspace}, in the lazy regime by \citet{thamm-staats-rosenow-rmt-weights-spectra}, for linear RNNs by \citet{schuessler-dubreuil-ostojic-low-rank-rnn}, and for large language-model adaptation by \citet{hu-allen-zhu-low-rank-adaptation}.
 The sequential emergence of the weight principal components has been derived theoretically in linear networks by \citet{saxe-clelland-ganguli-linear-network-dynamics,saxe-clelland-ganguli-semantic-linear-network}.